dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 This is technically documented, so I guess F me for not reading the docs carefully, but I spent a long time figuring out why my webserver instance was cryptically failing to pip install all our deps when it worked locally.

 Turns out, in MWAA 2.5.1, they started enforcing that you use a constraint file in your dependencies; if you don't use one, they'll add one for you.
 Why?
 I don't know!!!
 The whole point of the constraint file is that it exists to serve as a stable and suggested release, but that you are also allowed to circumvent it if you want / need.
 It's merely a suggestion; if it was a hard requirement it would be pinned in the `setup.py`.
-Adding a constraint file just serves as a guardrail for the least qualified data engineers / devops engineers who don't know how to freeze deps, and pisses off people who have stable and frozen dependencies.
+Adding a _mandated_ constraint file just serves as a guardrail for the least qualified data engineers / devops engineers who don't know how to freeze deps, and pisses off people who have stable and frozen dependencies.

 So, anyway, how do you cheat around it?
 Simple: Just add a constraint file to the requirements, but then comment it out.
 Dead serious.
 Whatever regex they're doing to enforce the constraint can be tricked into thinking there is a constraint file by adding the following to your `requirements.txt`, inclusive of the `#` to comment it out: